 What is Debt Consolidation?

 Debt consolidation is a widely used term that can imply the use of a number of different debt assistance plans that combine multiple debts, loans or payments.
-There are three main types of debt relief options available: Debt Consolidation Loans, Student Loan Consolidation and Debt Management Plans.
+There are three main types of debt relief options available: Debt Consolidation Loans, Student Loan Consolidation, Debt Management Plans and Debt Settlement.
 When done the right way, debt consolidation can:

 - Lower your interest rates